A guide to installing a cat door for your feline friends

 1-by-2 wood plank

-Determine which part of the house to install the cat flap.
-Keep in mind that placing it in interior doors with a hollow core will require added preparation and work, as a wooden support frame will need to be installed in the interior of the door.
+Determine which part of the house to install the cat door.
+Keep in mind that placing a cat flap in interior doors with a hollow core will require added preparation and work, as a wooden support frame will need to be installed in the interior of the door.

-Installing a cat flap can be as quick as less than an hour or more, depending on the type of door material you intend to place the cat door on.
+Installing a cat door can be as quick as less than an hour or more, depending on the type of door material you intend to place the cat door on.

 Step-by-step guide to cat door installation